Metallised film: Manufacture

 Metallisation is performed using a physical vapor deposition process.
 Aluminium is the most common metal used for deposition, but other metals such as nickel and chromium are also used.
 The metal is heated and evaporated under vacuum.
 This condenses on the cold polymer film, which is unwound near the metal vapour source.
 This coating is much thinner than a metal foil could be made, in the range of 0.5 micrometres.
 This coating will not fade or discolour over time.
 While oriented polypropylene and polyethylene terephthalate (PET) are the most common films used for metallisation, nylon, polyethylene and cast polypropylene are also used.

 Properties

-Metallised films have a reflective silvery surface similar to aluminium foil and are highly flammable.
+Metallised films have a reflective silvery surface similar to aluminium foil, but are highly flammable.
 The coating also reduces the permeability of the film to light, water and oxygen.
 The properties of the film remain, such as higher toughness, the ability to be heat sealed, and a lower density at a lower cost than an aluminium foil.
 This gives metallised films some advantages over aluminium foil and aluminium foil laminates.
-It was thought that metallised films would become a replacement for aluminium foil laminates, but current films still cannot match the barrier properties of foil.
+It was once thought that metallised films would become a replacement for aluminium foil laminates, but current films still cannot match the barrier properties of foil.
 Some very high barrier metallised films are available using EVOH, but are not yet cost effective against foil laminates.